 This cutie wood letter board is from This Little Estate.
 Is it not the sweetest?
 Love the colour and the size, and it was a perfect finishing detail in the space.
 If you don’t know Bethany and Art of This Little Estate you need to check them out.
 They have a lovely blog and shop of their handcrafted letter boards and signs.
 In fact, Bethany has been working on a room for this One Room Challenge too, so be sure to drop by and see her beautiful reveal too.

 This little spot was the perfect place to add another set of hooks and Liberty Hardware had the most beautiful one.
-The Luxe 18 inch Hook Rack in white and champagne bronze is so pretty and perfect by the door for hanging extra coats, and the dog’s leash.
+Since we have no hanging rod, this gives us a great spot to hang up guests coats.
+The Luxe 18 inch Hook Rack in white and champagne bronze is so pretty.

 The Light Fixture

 Now I might just have saved the best til last…the light fixture.
 When I decided to makeover this space I looked at Wayfair for a light, since they have so many beautiful ones.
-The George Oliver 4-Light Sputnik Pendant is like jewelry in the room.
+The George Oliver 4-Light Sputnik Pendant is like the jewelry in the room.
 I love the gold colour.
-Also, the cool design and how each section is adjustable.
-I also love the the white glass shades, and feel like they make it a little different from all the Edison bulb versions.
+Also, the cool design and how each section is adjustable is so gorgeous.
+I also love the white glass shades, and feel like they make it a little different from all the Edison bulb versions.

 Was It Worth It?

 This room had its challenges for sure.
-Things took a little longer than we thought they would designing on the fly and making everything fit and look good.
+It was a lot of work.
+Things took a little longer than we thought they would.
+It took a long time designing on the fly and making everything fit and look good.
 The light box move was an added job.
 The concrete was a little difficult timing wise, and tricky to work with.
 The room was super hard to photograph because it has no natural light and is such a small space that it’s hard to get far enough away from anything to get a good shot.
-It was a chunk of money, since we hired help and weren’t able to DIY it.
+It was a chunk of money and stretched our small budget, since we hired help and weren’t able to DIY it completely on our own.
 Also it was the first room that we’ve made over more because of function than aesthetics -although it’s turned out to be so beautiful.

 Having said all that though, it was definitely worth it -alright, completely worth it.
-It’s just going to be so much more functional, and in that way really improve our day to day routines around here.
-I’m so, so glad we did it.
+It’s just going to be so much more functional, and in that will really improve our day to day routines around here.
+I’m so, so glad we did it and I can’t think of a better idea for the space than investing in making it function better and look amazing.

 I could not have done this room without some amazing sponsors.